AlejandroIHT/Indicators/README.md

 # Indicators

-In this app you can see chilean economic indicators, and you can see details indicator.
+In this app you can see chilean economic indicators, you can also see details indicator with a linear chart.

 Indicators is create with [React Native](https://reactnative.dev/), and [React Navigation](https://reactnavigation.org/).